ShreyaRevanwar/Html-Portfolio/README.md

 # Html-Portfolio
-Just started the new journey of Web Development and reached the first station that is HTML
+Started the new journey of Web Development few days ago and reached the first station that is HTML